nicolaprezza/Re-Pair/README.md

-Space-efficient computation of the Re-Pair grammar
+rp: space-efficient computation of the Re-Pair grammar
 ===============
 Author: Nicola Prezza (nicola.prezza@gmail.com)

-From the paper: Bille P, Gørtz IL, Prezza N. Space-Efficient Re-Pair Compression. arXiv preprint arXiv:1611.01479.
-2016 Nov 4. (accepted at DCC 2017)
+From the paper: Bille P, Gørtz IL, Prezza N. Space-Efficient Re-Pair Compression.
+Data Compression Conference 2017, Snowbird (UT).

 ### Description

-This code computes the Re-Pair grammar of a input ASCII file using roughly 6n Bytes of RAM during execution, where n is the file length.
+The tool 'rp' computes the Re-Pair grammar of a input ASCII file using roughly 6n Bytes of RAM during execution, where n is the file length.
 Running time is linear.
+The final grammar is furthermore compressed in order to produce a very small compressed file.
+The tool compresses particularly well extremely repetitive files: for compression rates >5000x, the output file is usually much smaller than that produced by 7-Zip.
+Running time of rp is, however, one order of magnitude higher than that of 7-Zip.

 ### Download